douzog/Ollama_gui/README.md

 A lightweight Python GUI chat app using tkinter that connects to a local Ollama instance.

-Sending prompts to a local Ollama model (e.g., LLaMA 3), and saving .json files (Path: home/ollame_vault) and display responses.
+Sending prompts to a local Ollama model (e.g., Lamma3), and saving .json files (Path: home/ollama_vault) and display responses.

 It works accross-platforms: wmacOS and Windows!